Liquid sound: History

 Remann performed initial experiments with light and sound technology in 1986 at the so-called "Frankfurt Underwater Concert" in what was at that time the Central Municipal Indoor Swimming Pool (today, the "Wave" in the Hilton Hotel in Frankfurt) as an artistic performance.
 One of the participating musicians, among others, was Alfred Harth.

 This underwater concert won Remann an entry in the Guinness Book of Records.

 In 2000, Liquid Sound was one of the registered world projects at the Expo 2000 in Hanover.

 Applications

 "Liquid Sound", a computer-controlled multimedia system utilizing light above and sound under water, was first introduced in the early 1990s in a few floating facilities in Germany and Austria.

-In the Thuringian spa of Bad Sulza, Remann further developed his conceptional and technical knowhow.
+In the Thuringian spa of Bad Sulza, Remann further developed his conceptional and technical know-how.
 The first stationary installation of Liquid Sound equipment was then inaugurated on November 9, 1993, in the therapeutic pool of the Bad Sulza Clinical Center and served as the basis for all of the subsequent installations.